Our Impact in New York State

 Here are highlights of our recent victories and ongoing advocacy in New York:

-NCLEJ is defending its victory in Andersen v.
-Roberts before New York’s Appellate Division this spring.
-The issue on appeal is whether disabled New Yorkers have the same right to receive credit for work performed as a requirement of receiving public assistance as non-disabled people do.
-Though a 2015 ruling held that Public Assistance recipients who are required to participate in the Work Experience Program are protected by the Fair Labor Standards Act and must receive credit for their work, New York State continues to deny credit to people with disabilities.
+NCLEJ is currently litigating Andersen v.
+Roberts in New York’s highest court.
+The issue before the Court of Appeals is whether disabled New Yorkers have the same right to receive credit for work performed as a requirement of receiving public assistance as non-disabled people do.
+Though a 2015 ruling held that Public Assistance recipients who are required to participate in the Work Experience Program are protected by the Fair Labor Standards Act and must receive credit for their work, New York State continues to deny such credit to people with disabilities.

-In April 2023, we filed a Federal Title VII complaint against Apple Metro, the NYC-area Applebee’s franchisee, over their racially discriminatory pay structure.
-Apple Metro pays the full minimum wage of $15 an hour plus tips to predominantly non-Black and white Applebee’s workers in Midtown, while paying only the subminimum wage of $10 an hour to predominantly Black and Brown South Bronx Applebee’s workers.
-Following our legal charge, Apple-Metro subsequently fired our client from his position at Applebee’s in the South Bronx.
-In response, we amended our legal complaint to include a retaliatory firing charge.
+NCLEJ reached a favorable settlement in our Federal Title VII complaint against Apple Metro, the NYC-area Applebee’s franchisee, which exposed retaliation towards a worker who organized against discriminatory wages.
+Apple Metro paid the full minimum wage of $15 an hour, plus tips, to predominantly non-Black and white Applebee’s workers in Midtown, while paying only the subminimum wage of $10 an hour to predominantly Black and Brown South Bronx Applebee’s workers.
+Following our legal challenge to their racially-discriminatory pay structure, Apple-Metro subsequently fired our client from his position at Applebee’s in the South Bronx.
+In response, we amended our legal complaint to include a retaliatory filing charge.
+Under the settlement, Apple-Metro must notify former workers of their organizing rights under federal law.
+This victory is a powerful affirmation that retaliation against workers who speak out against workplace injustice will not stand.

-We filed a Title VI administrative complaintwith the U.S. Environmental Protection Agency (EPA) and other federal agencies, challenging the racially discriminatory construction and operation of a fracked gas pipeline running through Black and Latinx neighborhoods in Brooklyn.
-National Grid built the pipeline without notice to the impacted communities, without a public hearing, and without considering the environmental and public health consequences for the low-income people of color who live along the pipeline route, whose rates will be raised to pay for it.
+In 2021, NCLEJ filed a Title VI administrative complaint with the U.S. Environmental Protection Agency (EPA) and other federal agencies, challenging the racially discriminatory construction and operation of a fracked gas pipeline running through Black and Latino neighborhoods in Brooklyn.
+National Grid built the pipeline without notice to the impacted communities, without a public hearing, and without considering the environmental and public health consequences for the low-income people of color who live along the pipeline route, and whose rates will be raised to pay for it.
 An informal negotiation process to resolve the complaint is underway.

 Our Community Partners